Asian Elephant Conservation Fund 2016

 |Total Number of Countries that Received Program Support

 Large herds of elephants once roamed freely throughout Asia’s forests and grasslands.
 Today, the Asian elephant (Elephas maximus) is classified as endangered according to the IUCN Red List.
 Estimates range from 20,000 to 40,000 in the wild, with continued declines mainly caused by habitat loss, human-elephant conflict, and poaching.

 Asian elephants face many threats in the wild, but habitat loss and fragmentation are the primary causes of their decline.
 All Asian elephant range countries are currently experiencing rapid human population growth.
 This growth in population accelerates the destruction of the forest, the principal habitat of Asian elephants, through intensive logging, clearing of forested land for agriculture, livestock grazing, and infrastructure development for human settlements.
 As the natural habitat of Asian elephants shrinks, hungry elephants are forced to search for food outside of the forest.
 Often, these food sources are local villagers’ subsistence crops, such as banana, rice, and cassava plantations, which are damaged by elephants and can result in retaliation by angry villagers.
 Furthermore, human fatalities regularly result from the clash of humans and elephants - each year in Sri Lanka, more than 100 elephants and 50 people are killed during conflict events.
 In addition to habitat loss and human-elephant conflict, Asian elephants are also poached regularly for their ivory tusks and other body parts

 The U.S. Fish and Wildlife Service is working to mitigate human-elephant conflict and stop poaching by supporting conservation projects working to identify ways to alleviate human-elephant conflict, increase law enforcement capacity to monitor illegal logging and poaching, and conduct community outreach and awareness to inspire pride and optimism for Asian elephants in range countries.
 The United States Congress passed the Asian Elephant Conservation Act in 1997, which established a fund for the protection of the Asian elephant and the conservation of its habitat.
-In 2014, the program awarded more than $1.4 million for projects funded under the Asian Elephant Conservation Fund and leveraged more than $2.2 million in additional funds that supported 26 projects in nine countries.
+In 2016, the program awarded more than $1.7 million for projects funded under the Asian Elephant Conservation Fund and leveraged more than $2.1 million in additional funds that supported 32 projects in eight countries.
 Project highlights include: